 "Trade policy is becoming just another political tool for many different policy ends, such as economic diplomacy, geopolitical influence or environmental policy.
 This activism is not restricted to the US: it has spread to Japan and South Korea, India and the EU."

 This year, AGCS included two more CEE/SEE countries in the country-specific analysis: Bulgaria and Hungary.
 In addition to those, Croatia, Greece, Poland, Russia and Turkey were also included, just like in the previous edition.
-You can find the full country risks profile on the report appendix.
+You can find each country risk profile on the report appendix.
 Here are the TOP-3 risks for each country:

 - Changes in legislation/ regulation (41%)